joanna350/Predict_Travel_Duration/prediction_model/Readme.md

 ### Project Scope
-- Packaged Flask web service to return results from a backend engine that utilitse linear regression
+- Packaged Flask web service
-- Returns the duration of ride predicted based on age, gender and station ID given by a user at an endpoint.
-Examples follow
+- What it does is return predicted duration of ride
+- Prediction model is trained from [Boston hubway database] (https://www.kaggle.com/datasets/8758bc11f7ec8eaddad308dc9ec868c0f66403dee81d2bc9062621c57611be8f?resource=download)
+- Training algorithm is linear regression
+- Prediction result is parametrized by age, gender and station ID(in number)
+- Endpoint receives the three parameters in the format below

 ### Environment
 ```